List of irredentist claims or disputes: Peru

 Following from his rejection of Peruvian nationalism, Antauro Humala has condemned Peru's present borders as colonial impositions.
 A common slogan of his ethnic nationalism is that Peruvian nationalism wants to "reclaim the word ‘Peru’" while his ethnic nationalism wants to reclaim "the concept of tawantinsuyo" (the Quechua name for the Inca Empire), because "as an ethnic nationalist, I cannot respect criollo borders...my ancestral homeland encompasses Tucumán all the way to Pasto.
 We are a single people disseminated amongst various criollo states".

 Antauro calls the Andeans countries and regions "the Inkan International" ("La Internacional Inkaica").
 The territorial views of ethnocacerists would expand Peru's population from around 30 million to over 100 million people.

 Ethnocacerists supported Evo Morales's 2019 re-election and condemned his subsequent resignation and replacement as "fascist" and "neocolonialist".

+Eritrea

+The Agazian Movement is a far-right nationalist movement that emerged within the Eritrean diaspora around 2016.
+It seeks to establish a Tigrinyan Orthodox-Christian state in what is currently Eritrea and parts of Ethiopia particularly the Tigray region.
+The movement is characterized by its anti-Muslim rhetoric, militant politics, and its impact on the already divided Eritrean opposition.

+The movement's primary objective is the establishment of an Agazian state that would unite Tigrinya-speaking Orthodox Christians from both Eritrea and the Tigray region in Ethiopia.
+This vision includes rejecting the current Eritrean state, which the Agazian Movement views as a product of colonialism.
+The movement's leaders advocate for the expansion of the nations territorial boundaries, arguing that they were artificially demarcated by colonial powers.

 Historical irredentist claims

 Africa

 Some Ethiopian nationalist circles claim the former Ethiopian province of Eritrea (internationally recognized as the independent State of Eritrea in 1993 after a 30-year civil war).